53rd District Court in Howell and Brighton

 Other standard terms and conditions include drug and alcohol testing, mandatory work or school, restitution, community service, educational programs, therapy, curfews, and more.

-Any defendant convicted by plea or trial but submit to a pre-sentence interview with a probation officer before the sentencing hearing.
+Any defendant convicted by plea or trial must submit to a pre-sentence interview with a probation officer before the sentencing hearing.
 The probation officer will conduct an interview and investigation and recommend sentencing options to the judge.
 You should appear for the appointment early and wear professional or business-casual attire.
 Children are not allowed in the Livingston County Probation Department.

 What you can expect from the LEWIS & DICKSTEIN, P.L.L.C.
 Defense Team